This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 BLM Monuments: The Best Free Camping Opportunity in the West

-Grand Staircase-Escalante (Utah) is perhaps the archetype.
-At nearly 1 million acres, it has essentially no developed campgrounds — just a few primitive sites and vast dispersed camping opportunities across spectacular canyon country.
+Grand Staircase-Escalante (Utah) is perhaps the archetype — a sprawling, remote stretch of canyon country with essentially no developed campgrounds.
+What you get instead: a handful of primitive sites and vast dispersed camping across spectacular redrock terrain.
 Vermilion Cliffs National Monument (Utah/Arizona border) offers similar conditions near the Utah Strip.
-Bears Ears National Monument spans two areas of Cedar Mesa and Elk Ridge with extensive dispersed camping on BLM and USFS land.

 NPS-Managed Monument Standouts